NadineeSCH/NadineeSCH/README.md

 - 🎓 I'm a 3rd-year Computer Science student at SUTD
 - 💻 Passionate about software development, problem-solving, and building things that matter
 - 🤝 Always open to collaborating on interesting projects or learning new things
-- 🌱 Currently learning: web dev, databases
+- 🌱 Currently learning: AI in software, web dev, databases
-- ⚡ Fun fact(s): loves music, minecraft nerd, dad joke enjoyer 😃
+- ⚡ Fun fact(s): loves music, and trying new things

 ---